-Parkinson's disease is a chronic and progressive neurological disorder that involves malfunction and death of neurons in a region of the brain that controls movement.
-This neurodegeneration creates a shortage of an important brain signaling chemical, or neurotransmitter, known as dopamine, thereby rendering patients less able to direct or control their movements in a normal manner.
+Parkinson's disease is a chronic and progressive neurodegenerative disorder that involves malfunction and death of neurons in a region of the brain that controls movement.
+This neurodegeneration creates a shortage of an important brain signaling chemical, or neurotransmitter, known as dopamine, thereby rendering patients unable to direct or control their movements in a normal manner.
 Parkinson's disease is characterized by well-known motor symptoms including tremors, limb stiffness, slowness of movements, and difficulties with posture and balance, as well as by non-motor symptoms, which often include psychosis.
 Parkinson's disease progresses slowly in most people and the severity of symptoms tends to worsen over time.

-Parkinson's disease is the second most common neurological disorder after Alzheimer's disease.
+Parkinson's disease is the second most common neurodegenerative disorder after Alzheimer's disease.
 According to the National Parkinson Foundation, about one million people in the United States and from four to six million people worldwide suffer from this disease.
 Parkinson's disease is more common in people over 60 years of age, and the prevalence of this disease is expected to increase significantly as the average age of the population increases.
-Parkinson's disease patients are currently treated with dopamine replacement therapies such as levodopa, commonly referred to as L-dopa, which is metabolized to dopamine, and dopamine agonists, which are molecules that mimic the action of dopamine.
+Parkinson's disease patients are commonly treated with dopamine replacement therapies such as levodopa, commonly referred to as L-dopa, which is metabolized to dopamine, and dopamine agonists, which are molecules that mimic the action of dopamine.

-Studies have suggested that up to 60 percent of patients with Parkinson's disease will develop psychotic symptoms, commonly consisting of visual hallucinations and delusions.
+Studies have suggested that up to 60 percent of patients with Parkinson's disease will develop Parkinson's disease psychosis, which is a debilitating disorder commonly characterized by visual hallucinations and delusions.
 The development of psychosis in patients with Parkinson's disease substantially contributes to the burden of Parkinson's disease and deeply affects their quality of life.
-Parkinson's disease psychosis is associated with increased caregiver stress and burden, nursing home placement, and increased mortality.
+Parkinson's disease psychosis is associated with increased caregiver stress and burden, nursing home placement, and increased morbidity and mortality.

 Treatment of Parkinson's disease psychosis poses a challenge to physicians.
-The FDA has not approved any therapy for Parkinson's disease psychosis.
-Physicians may attempt to address this disorder initially by decreasing the dose of the dopamine replacement drugs, which are administered to manage the motor symptoms of Parkinson's disease.
-However, this approach is generally not effective in alleviating psychotic symptoms and is often associated with a significant worsening of motor function in these patients.
-Despite substantial limitations, currently marketed antipsychotic drugs are used off-label to treat patients with Parkinson's disease psychosis.
-Because antipsychotic drugs block dopamine receptors, and thereby may counteract the dopamine replacement therapy, these drugs often worsen motor symptoms in patients with Parkinson's disease when used at doses required to achieve antipsychotic effects.
-Nevertheless, physicians frequently resort to off-label use of antipsychotic medications, including Seroquel and the generic drug clozapine, to treat Parkinson's disease psychosis.
+The U.S. Food and Drug Administration, or FDA, has not approved any therapy for Parkinson's disease psychosis.
+Traditionally, there are two approaches which may be applied in the treatment of this condition.
+Initially, physicians may attempt to decrease the dose of the dopamine replacement drugs which are administered to manage the motor symptoms of Parkinson's disease.
+However, this approach is generally not effective in alleviating psychotic symptoms and often comes at the cost of significant worsening of motor function in patients.
+Therefore, despite substantial limitations, currently marketed antipsychotic drugs are used off-label to treat patients with Parkinson's disease psychosis.
+Due to their dopamine blocking properties, these drugs may counteract the dopamine replacement therapy and, therefore, often worsen motor symptoms in patients with Parkinson's disease.
+Current antipsychotic drugs also are associated with a number of side effects, which can be especially problematic for elderly patients with Parkinson's disease.
+In addition, all current antipsychotic drugs have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.
+Nevertheless, because there is no alternative, physicians frequently resort to off-label use of antipsychotic drugs, including Seroquel and the generic drug clozapine, to treat Parkinson's disease psychosis.